An image showing how to manage social media envy in the age of comparison by shifting from isolation to real-life connection

 If you have ever closed an app feeling smaller or more worthless than when you opened it, you have felt the sting of social media envy.
 It is quiet.
 It is invisible.
 But it chips away at your self-esteem.

-What Is Social Media Envy, and Why Does It Hurt So Much?
+What Is Social Media Envy and Why Does it Happen and Hurt So Much?

 Social media envy is the feeling you get when you look at other people’s posts online and start thinking that your life is not good enough.
 It happens because you keep seeing perfect-looking pictures and stories, which makes it easy to compare yourself and feel left behind.